 BRIEF

 This initiative was brought into motion due to the need for an easier and more accessible online ordering system for government-provided data.
 In order to obtain data from this government agency, customers must manually fill out a form, which can prove difficult for those that are less savvy, or even those that don't know what kind of data to request.
 This website will allow them to more easily figure out what data they need, how to request it, and check their data order status.
+By streamlining this process and making it more user-friendly, we will cut down frustrations on both customer and staff sides of this service.

 MY ROLE